-- Preview Email Newsletter

 That mantra is what led Uros Djokovic '25MSHIAI to join the Serbia-based medtech startup BabyFM after graduating from Bryant's Master of Science in Healthcare Informatics and AI program.

-"I just loved the idea they had and decided to drop everything else," says Djokovic, the co more PR
+"I just loved the idea they had and decided to drop everything else," says Djokovic, the company's finance lead and data analyst.

 Ancient Zircon Crystals Provide a Window into Early Earth History (10)